kryan225/Research---Cerebral-Palsy-Detection/README.md

 Install spyder using the Anaconda Navigator.
 I used Spyder2.3.8 but the latest version should be fine

 Use spyder to open, run, or edit the Dense_Optical_Flow.py program

+### Turnover stuff

+Things to give Prof. Patterson

+	Database access:
+		Done.
+Database is on AWS under Patterson's root credentials Ability to convert raw accelerometer in the database to generated in the db Python script that runs outside of AWS to capture the raw accelerometer data and put the generated data into AWS.